ramensoftware/windows-11-start-menu-styling-guide/Themes/ModernStartMenu/README.md

 * Items may not align/center correctly on higher DPIs.
 * User flyout can only show 4 users.
 * *"Pinned tiles"* and *"All apps"* buttons will stick to the navigation pane for a split second after the pane dismisses.
-* Tiles dragged from the applist will have sharp corners.
+* Tiles dragged from the pinned/applist section will have sharp corners and broken background.

 ## Unsupported configurations/settings
 * All versions of Windows 10.
 * Light mode.
 * *"Show accent color on Start and taskbar"* enabled.
+* *"Show more tiles on Start"* enabled.
 * Fullscreen Start menu.
 * Languages other than en-US/UK.